-Report the date (YYYY-MM-DD) in question 95 when the hypogammaglobulinemia was documented by a physician or other health care provider in the progress note or chart.
+Report the date (YYYY-MM-DD) in question 126 when the hypogammaglobulinemia was documented by either a physician/health care provider or determined by lab results.
+If the hypogammaglobulinemia continues from a prior reporting period, report the original diagnosis date as the onset date and override the error.